 A galley is an efficient small kitchen layout.
-Bear in mind these design points:
+Check out our galley kitchen ideas feature for design ideas and bear in mind these points:

 - Where there’s a double run of units and the kitchen leads to somewhere else and younger family members will be passing through, it’s safer to keep sink and hob on one side.

 - If passing kids aren’t an issue, positioning the sink opposite the hob with the fridge as the third point of the classic kitchen work triangle is efficient.